nycmeshnet/nodogsplash/README.md

 scp splash.html root@172.30.22.1:/etc/nodogsplash/htdocs/splash.html
 scp nodogsplash.conf root@10.30.43.1:/etc/nodogsplash/nodogsplash.conf

-// with ssh, enable and start the splash
+// With ssh, enable and start the splash

 /etc/init.d/nodogsplash enable
 /etc/init.d/nodogsplash start

-//The config file only has one change at the moment
+// The config file only has one change at the moment:

-# If RedirectURL is set, the user is redirected to this URL instead.
+//# If RedirectURL is set, the user is redirected to this URL instead.
-#
+//#
 RedirectURL http://nycmesh.net/